 HR Talks with IT Leaders ep.
 5: Mariya Rashkovska on product teams, talent development, and measuring your success as a leader

-HR Talks with IT leaders is a campaign organized in collaboration between BICA Services and The Recursive , one of the most prominent media service providers on the Bulgarian market.
-Our goal is to give more visibility to the knowledge of how great tech teams are built.
-Every week, we will meet with accomplished entrepreneurs and managers who will share their personal experience and what’s their approach to leadership, communication, hiring, talent development, and much more.
+HR Talks with IT leaders is a campaign organized by Bica and our goal is to give more visibility to the knowledge of how great tech teams are built.
+Every week, we will meet with accomplished entrepreneurs and managers who will share their personal experience and what’s their approach to leadership, communication, hiring, talent development and much more.

 In your experience, what are the prerequisites for the development of a strong product team?